tshepang/blog/content/Davey Jones vs. Kong.md

 The star of *King Kong*, which I saw in late 2005, was easily the greatest of all CGI characters ever.
-But then I proceeded on watching *Pirates of the Caribbean: Dead Man\'s Chest* in early 2006, whose Davey Jones was so unbelievably real that I couldn\'t choose between the two.
+But then I proceeded on watching *Pirates of the Caribbean: Dead Man's Chest* in early 2006, whose Davey Jones was so unbelievably real that I couldn't choose between the two.
 I checked web yesterday to see what others thought and it was roughly split between the 2, some also mentioning Gollum (*Lord of the Rings* trilogy) to be the winner.
 Davey Jones and Kong far exceed the overrated